-That’s the question we are asking citizens across the city.
-Uniquely, the project puts the power in the hands of residents to determine the best local solutions.
+That’s the question we asked citizens across the city.
+Uniquely, the project put the power in the hands of residents to determine the best local solutions.

 Each city and region is shaped by its unique social, ecological and political context and the collective decisions of its people – no two develop the same way.
 Bristol is no exception.

-The ClairCity project is a four-year project funded under EU Horizon 2020 and works directly with citizens and local authorities in six European countries.
-The project uses a game, a smartphone app, schools competitions, workshops and events to uncover residents’ expectations and dreams for the future of their own cities.
+The ClairCity project was a four-year project funded under EU Horizon 2020 and works directly with citizens and local authorities in six European countries.
+The project used a game, a smartphone app, schools competitions, workshops and events to uncover residents’ expectations and dreams for the future of their own cities.
 Their policy preferences were then compared against ‘business as usual’ policies to explore future scenarios – with and without the involvement of citizens.
 These policies were then presented to local authorities to influence their development plans, allowing them to not only meet the needs of their inhabitants, and to do so in order to keep our air clean and to reduce each city’s contribution to global climate change.

 Located in the Southwest of England, Bristol has a maritime climate and predominantly south-western winds, influencing background air pollutant concentrations and heating practices respectively.
 It has a diverse population, with around 20% black or minority ethnic (BAME) and varying income levels and cultural backgrounds between neighbourhoods and households.
 Due to current governance structures, local government has limited powers to implement energy or spatial planning policy.
 You can read more about Bristol’s context here.

 In 2018 Bristol declared a Climate Emergency and established Bristol’s Leap Energy Partnership (the biggest ever council-led energy investment programme in the UK).
 It is also in the process of developing a Clean Air Action plan.